 To qualify for forgiveness, though, businesses must not use over 25% of the total amount for non-payroll costs.
-These requirements also specified that business owners must maintain all employees, or rehire employees who were laid off, by June 30.
+These requirements initially specified that business owners must maintain all employees, or rehire employees who were laid off, by June 30.
 However, this changed when the Congress approved the PPP Flexibility Act.

 Thanks to new information from the SBA PPP loan forgiveness application, we know now even more about how the process will work.